MariaBraganca/MariaBraganca/README.md

 #

-### Projects 🔨
+### What I've been working on 🔨

-👉 <a href="https://mariabraganca.github.io/profile/pr_berlinarchnet.html">BAN Berlin Architectural Network</a> A social platform for architects built on Ruby in Rails.<br>
+👉 <a href="https://mariabraganca.github.io/profile/pr_berlinarchnet.html">BAN Berlin Architectural Network</a><br>
+A social platform for architects built on Ruby in Rails.

-👉 <a href="https://mariabraganca.github.io/profile/pr_mrcocktail.html">Mister Cocktail</a> A JS and CSS animated tool for cocktail lovers.
+👉 <a href="https://mariabraganca.github.io/profile/pr_mrcocktail.html">Mister Cocktail</a><br>
+A JS and CSS animated tool for cocktail lovers.

 At the moment i'm improving my skills with Linkedin Learning and building my own apps.<br>
 So far, these are the languages and frameworks i've been working with: